Message Replay

 Diagram showing the flow described in the surrounding text

-This walkthrough follows the journey of messages from a publisher, through event broker, to a subscriber to show how messages can be logged for replay and played back at a later time.
+This walkthrough follows the journey of messages from a publisher, through an event broker, to finally a subscriber to show you how messages are logged for replay and played back at a later time.

 1. A publisher application connects to the event broker and publishes messages.